Long Island Philharmonic: Long Island Philharmonic Chorus

 From its beginning, the Long Island Philharmonic incorporated a choral element.
 At the time of its founding in 1979, Maestro Keene asked Frances Roberts, a local music teacher and accomplished vocal accompanist, to form a chorus.
 From that beginning, the Chorus was a regular part of the Long Island Philharmonic.

 The chorus consisted of 100 – 150 amateur singers drawn from all walks of life.
 Many were musical professionals: music teachers, voice teachers and others, while many others are strictly amateurs.
 Despite this mix, the chorus regularly received critical acclaim.

 The orchestra generally scheduled at least one choral piece each year in its repertory.

 Legacy

-Maestro Keene was the Music Director of the New York City Operaduring this time and during his tenure became the General Director of the NY City Opera.
+Maestro Keene was the Music Director of the New York City Opera during this time and during his tenure became the General Director of the NY City Opera.
 Maestra Alsop has gone on to become one of the premiere female conductors in the world, leading both the Bournemouth Symphony and, most recently, the Baltimore Symphony Orchestra, thus becoming the first female full-time conductor of a major US orchestra.